Jon Zabala

-Jon Zabala (born 27 November 1996) is a Spanish rugby union player, who plays for Section Paloise.
+Jon Zabala Arrieta (born 27 November 1996) is a Spanish rugby union player, who plays for Pau.

 He is an international player with Spain national rugby team.

 Club career

 Zabala began his career as a second row with Getxo Rugby Taldea, the team from his hometown.
 He quickly advanced through the ranks, reaching the first team as a second row.
 During a match for a Basque players' combined team (Euskarians Rugby), Zabala was discovered by Pierre Peytavin and Peio Álvarez, two scouts from Aviron Bayonnais.
 They quickly contacted him and his club to formalize his signing with the Basque team.

 In July 2015, Zabala joined the second team of Aviron Bayonnais to acclimate to a new team and country.
 His coaches also decided that Zabala should develop his skills as a tighthead prop, requiring him to adapt to the demands of the new position.